-With the 56 km length operational, it has now become India's second largest Metro Rail network, next only to Delhi.
-Here is all you need to know about the Hyderabad Metro Project.The project, which is being developed at a cost of Rs 18,800 crore, spans 72 kilometre and has three corridors.
+With the 56 km length operational, it has now became the India's second largest Metro Rail network after Delhi.
+Here is all you need to know about the Hyderabad Metro Project which is being developed at a cost of Rs 18,800 crore, a span of 72 kilometre and has three corridors.

-Hyderabad-metro-Ameerpet Corridor-I (Red Line): The Red Line of the Hyderabad Metro is a 29.2-km corridor, running between Miyapur and LB Nagar.
-It has 27 stations, including Miyapur, Kukatpally, Erragadda, Ameerpet and Punjagutta, among others.
-The route became partially operational first in November 2017, and then the second lap was open for public use in September 2018.
-It has now become the second longest Metro network in India after the Delhi Metro.
-The Ameerpet station and MG Bus station of this corridor are interchange junctions providing access to the Blue Line and the Green Line, respectively.
-Corridor-II (Blue Line): Running between Nagole and Raidurg, the Blue Line of the Hyderabad Metro is a 27-km two-phased corridor, with 23 stations.
-The stations on this stretch include Nagole, Uppal, Survey of India, NGRI, Habsiguda, Tarnaka, Mettuguda, Secunderabad, Parade Grounds, Paradise, Rasool Pura, Prakash Nagar, Begumpet, Ameerpet, Madhura Nagar, Yusuf Guda, Road No 5 Jubilee Hills, Jubilee Hills Check Post, Pedamma Temple, Madhapur, Durgam Chervu, HITEC City and Shilparamam.
-Parade Grounds and Ameerpet stations will provide interchange option to access the Green and the Red Line, respectively.
-Corridor-III (Green Line): The 15-km stretch will run between JBS and Faluknuma with over 14 stations.
-These include JBS, Parade Grounds, Secunderabad, Gandhi Hospital, Musheerabad, RTC Cross Roads, Chikkadpally, Narayanguda, Sultan Bazar, M G Bus Station, Salarjung Museum, Charminar, Shalibanda, Shamsher Gunj, Jungametta and Falaknuma.
-This route is expected to become operational by the end of 2019.
-Planned in two phases — a 9.66-km stretch from JBS to MGBS and a 5.36-km stretch from MGBS to Falaknuma — the route is under construction.
-The two interchange stations on this route are Parade Ground and MG Bus Station.Here are some interesting facts about Hyderabad Metro:Unique stations: The Metro stations in Hyderabad will promote the cultural heritage of the city in their designs.
-Also, these stations will be well-equipped with energy efficient features, proper signages, convenient skywalks, parking area, facilities for the disabled and other commuter-friendly facilities.The stations will also be equipped with automatic ticket vending machines and automatic fare-collection system.Inter-modal connectivity: The project is designed in such a manner that it connects to the other modes of transport, including existing rail terminals, MMTS and bus stations.
-This will help provide last-mile connectivity to commuters.
-Fare: The base fare for a distance of upto two km will be Rs 10, while the highest fare will be Rs 60.
-Last Updated: Tue Jun 11 2019
+Hyderabad Metro Ameerpet Corridor-I i.e., named Red Line is a 29.2 km corridor and running between Miyapur and LB Nagar.
+It has 27 stations that includes Miyapur, Kukatpally, Erragadda, Ameerpet, Punjagutta, and thereof.
+The route became partially operational first in November 2017, and then the second lap was opened for public use in September 2018.
+The Ameerpet station and MG Bus station of this corridor are interchanged junctions providing access to Blue Line and the Green Line, respectively.
+Corridor-II i.e., Blue Line of Hyderabad Metro is a 27 Km two-phased corridor running between Nagole and Raidurg (i.e. between 23 stations).
+The stations on this stretch includes Nagole, Uppal, Survey of India, NGRI, Habsiguda, Tarnaka, Mettuguda, Secunderabad, Parade Grounds, Paradise, Rasool Pura, Prakash Nagar, Begumpet, Ameerpet, Madhura Nagar, Yusuf Guda, Road No 5 Jubilee Hills, Jubilee Hills Check Post, Pedamma Temple, Madhapur, Durgam Chervu, HITEC City and Shilparamam.
+Parade Grounds and Ameerpet stations will provide interchanged option to access the Green and Red Line respectively.
+Corridor-III i.e., Green Line is a 15 km stretch that runs between JBS and Faluknuma with over 14 stations.
+In specific, the 14 stations include JBS, Parade Grounds, Secunderabad, Gandhi Hospital, Musheerabad, RTC Cross Roads, Chikkadpally, Narayanguda, Sultan Bazar, M G Bus Station, Salarjung Museum, Charminar, Shalibanda, Shamsher Gunj, Jungametta and Falaknuma.
+This route is expected to become operational by the end of 2019 and planned in two phases a 9.66 km stretch from JBS to MGBS and a 5.36 km stretch from MGBS to Falaknuma which is under construction.
+The two interchanged stations on this route are Parade Ground and MG Bus Station.